-4. Transport
+6.4.
+Transport

-- 4.1.
-The club believes it is primarily the responsibility of parents/carers to transport their child/children to and from events.
-It is not the responsibility of club volunteers or coaches to transport children and young people to and from events, activities, tournaments or matches. - 4.2.
-The club may make arrangements for transport in exceptional circumstances, such as team events.
+The County believes it is primarily the responsibility of parents/carers to transport their child/children to and from events.
+It is not the responsibility of County volunteers or coaches to transport children and young people to and from events, activities, tournaments or matches.

+The County may make arrangements for transport in exceptional circumstances, such as team events.
 Where this is the case, the written permission of the parents of the relevant children will be sought.
-The drivers used will be checked for their suitability to transport and supervise

-- children (see Section 1 Recruitment and Training) and their insurance arrangements verified. - 4.3.
+The drivers used will be checked for their suitability to supervise children (see Section 1 Recruitment and Training) and their insurance arrangements verified.

 Children and young people are often involved in competition.
-When taking young people away from their home club, consideration and planning needs to be paramount to ensure the duty of care for the young people within the team is fulfilled.
+When taking young people away, consideration and planning needs to be paramount to ensure the duty of care for the young people within the team is fulfilled.

-5. Photography/ Videoing
+6.5.
+Photography/Videoing

-- 5.1.
-Permission will be sought from parents prior to the publication or use of any video or photographic images of their child, for instance in newspapers, websites or for coaching purposes.
+BCLGA Junior Player Profile & Consent Form includes a photography consent form that must be completed by a parent and the child to gain permission for the publication of video or photographic images of the child, for instance in newspapers, websites or for coaching purposes.
 The personal details of the child will not be used in any promotional material.
+(Junior Player Profile & Consent Form - appendix 10)

-(Photography Consent-Appendix 11) - 5.2.
-Any press/official photographers attending events will be required to seek permission from the club before taking photographs and also permission of parents to use the images.
-(Photography Policy Appendix 20)
+Any press/official photographers attending events will be required to seek permission from the County before taking photographs and also permission of parents to use the images.
+(Photography Policy - appendix 19)

-6. Social Media
+6.6.
+Social Media

-Social media provides unique opportunities for the club to engage and develop relationships with people in a creative and dynamic forum where users are active participants.
-It is important that all staff, volunteers, coaches, officials/referees, board members, or anyone working on behalf of the club are aware of the club Social Media policy (Social Media Guidance-Appendix 14)
+Social media provides unique opportunities for the county to engage and develop relationships with people in a creative and dynamic forum where users are active participants.
+It is important that all volunteers, coaches, officials/referees, board members, or anyone working on behalf of the county are aware of the county Social Media Policy.
+(Social Media Guidance - appendix 14)

-7. Anti-Bullying Procedures
+6.7.
+Anti-Bullying Procedures

-- 7.1.
 We believe that every effort must be made to eradicate bullying in all its forms.

-Bullying can be difficult to define and can take many forms which can be categorised as; - Physical hitting, kicking, theft - Verbal homophobic or racist remarks, threats, name calling - Emotional isolating an individual from activities or a group
+Bullying can be difficult to define and can take many forms which can be categorised as:

+- Physical hitting, kicking, theft - Verbal homophobic or racist remarks, threats, name calling - Emotional isolating an individual from activities or a group